FrancescoDiSalesGithub/Signal-Proxy-setup/README.md

 # Signal-Proxy-setup
-A Guide about how to set a signal proxy for Signal app.
+A Guide about how to setup a signal proxy for Signal app.

 ## Introduction